dgroomes/my-software/nushell/README.md

   time.
 When deleting with `rm ...` you should think deeply and slowly so you don't make a big mistake.
 With an interactive delete workflow, you initiate the command, and then ostensibly you're presented with a summary like "3 files, 123Kb" or something, and you can quickly know that you're safe to delete it.
 Refer back to this code: <https://github.com/dgroomes/my-software/blob/64224b151e64db01f068d3d806875a9eeaa9aac1/nushell/scratch.nu#L77>.
+* [ ] Clean up sourcing code (env, core, etc.).
+I had to source Atuin last because ostensibly I'm overwriting hooks in the env/core config.
+Just re-consider this flow.
+* [ ] IN PROGRESS Interactive file selection for context building.
+I love bundling full projects to pass to the LLM but often they are too big and I can't whittle it down.
+I need to go from the reverse direction.
+Start with nothing and layer in files/dirs.
+I think I can identify big chunks quickly enough.
+Interactive flow.

 ## Finished Wish List Items